 Fairy glove, trained surgeon

-The gloves were initially constructed with an electronic stripe on the back to detect hand orientation and acceleration, and a set of sensors of force on the fingertips.
-However, the first models were too heavy and even risked becoming an obstacle to operations for a surgeon.
-To solve this, the team then moved the force sensors to the forearm, and later also added motion sensors to the back of the hand.
+The gloves were initially built with an electronic strip on the back to detect hand orientation and acceleration, and a set of sensors of strength at your fingertips.
+However, the first models were too heavy and risked even becoming an obstacle to operations for a surgeon.
+To solve the problem, the team then moved the force sensors to the forearm, and later also added motion sensors to the back of the hand.

 Gough He, the scientist who initiated the project, starts from a very true assumption: medical students today must learn increasingly complex techniques, but teaching methods have been at a standstill for decades.
 Especially for a surgeon.